 - The award may be bestowed upon physicians, residents or medical students who self-identify as Indigenous, Aboriginal, First Nations, Inuit or Métis and are Canadian residents (International applicants are not eligible).

 - The award may be bestowed upon Elders and Knowledge Keepers who self-identify as Indigenous, Aboriginal, First Nations, Inuit or Métis and are Canadian residents (International applicants are not eligible).

 - Nominators will be asked to describe the nominee’s exceptional contribution, as well as to provide a curriculum vitae for the nominee and at least two letters of support.
 It is strongly preferred but not essential that at least one of the letters be from a Fellow of the Royal College.

 - Open nomination - nominations will be widely solicited and may be submitted by both Fellows and non-Fellows of the Royal College.

-- The recipient will receive an award of $1,000, and will be presented with an engraved memento at a Royal College Annual Conference or other suitable event where Indigenous culture is recognized.
+- The recipient will receive an award of $1,000 and will be presented with an engraved memento at a Royal College event or other suitable event of significance to the recipient where Indigenous culture is recognized.